-- Trauma & general surgeon, Hurley Medical Center, Flint, Mich.
+- Director, Pediatric Trauma, Hurley Medical Center, Flint, Mich.

 - Clinical Assistant Professor, Michigan State University College of Human Medicine, Department of Surgery, East Lansing, Mich.